MS in Criminal Justice

 Customize your Criminal Justice degree to fit your needs by selecting a minor, graduate certificate or dual-degree option: MA in National Security Studies/MS in Criminal Justice.

 Balance your education with work and life commitments.
-Learn on your schedule with a mix of online and on-campus classes.
+Learn on your schedule with a mix of online and in-person classes.
 Military credits easily transfer.
 Choose how quickly you want to finish with part-time and full-time options.
 Plus, no prerequisite classes or pre-testing are needed.
 Classes for this program are available at the following campuses:

-Fort Leonard Wood, Missouri
+• Fort Leonard Wood, Missouri

 According to the U.S. Bureau of Labor Statistics, overall employment of law enforcement professionals is projected to grow at least 7% from 2020 to 2030.
 Graduate with your MS in Criminal Justice prepared for positions like: